SEMICeu/SDG-sandbox/evidences/certificate_of_completion_of_secondary_education/data_model/certificate_of_completion_of_secondary_education_tables_v0.01.md

 ### Education Institution
-**Definition**: An Orgnanisation that provides instructional services to individuals or education-related services to individuals and other educational institutions.
+**Definition**: An Organisation that provides instructional services to individuals or education-related services to individuals and other educational institutions.

 **Subclass of**: Organisation